b08x/syncopated/roles/i3/README.md

 # i3

-The i3 role contains configuration related to installing and setting up the i3 window manager.
+The i3 role in Ansible focuses on installing and setting up the i3 window manager.
+It follows the standard role structure with key files and directories:

-The role directory follows the standard structure:
+- README.md: Documentation on the role's purpose and usage.

-README.md - Documentation on what the role does.
+- defaults/main.yml: Default variable values for the role.

-defaults/main.yml - Default variable values.
+- handlers/main.yml: Handlers for the role's tasks.

-handlers/main.yml - Role handlers.
+- tasks/main.yml: Main tasks file, including imports for additional tasks files.

-tasks/main.yml - Main tasks file including imports for any additional tasks files.
+- templates/: Directory for template files used in configuration.

-templates/ - Template files for configuration.
+- vars/main.yml: Role-specific variables.

-vars/main.yml - Role variables.
+Specific tasks performed by the i3 role include:

-Some specific content and tasks handled by the i3 role include:
+1. Installing the i3 package.

-Installing the i3 package
+2. Generating and configuring i3 configuration files from templates.
-Generating and configuring i3 configuration files from templates Setting up i3 autostart applications
+3. Setting up i3 autostart applications.
-Configuring i3 window bindings and workspaces
+4. Configuring i3 window bindings and workspaces.
-Managing i3 service - enabling, starting, restarting Importing additional tasks files for areas like i3bar, i3blocks, etc.
+5. Managing the i3 service, including enabling, starting, and restarting it.
-So in summary, it provides all the configuration necesssary to install, set up and manage i3 as the window manager through Ansible in a repeatable way.
-This includes package installation, configuration generation and ongoing service management.
+6. Importing additional tasks files for configuring components like i3bar, i3blocks, etc.

-The role is self-contained to focus specifically on i3 tasks while following best practices for role structure and documentation.
+Overall, the i3 role provides a comprehensive configuration for installing, setting up, and managing i3 as the window manager through Ansible in a repeatable manner.
+It focuses solely on i3 tasks while adhering to best practices for role structure and documentation.